George Soros's Success and Achievements in Timeline

 2008: Induction into Hedge Fund Manager Hall of Fame

-In 2008, George Soros was inducted into Institutional Investors Alpha's Hedge Fund Manager Hall of Fame along with other notable figures.
+In 2008, George Soros was inducted into Institutional Investors Alpha's Hedge Fund Manager Hall of Fame along with other prominent figures in the industry.

-In 2009, Michelle Bachelet awarded George Soros the Bernardo O'Higgins Order of Merit, recognizing his commitment to democracy and open societies.
+In 2009, Michelle Bachelet awarded George Soros the Bernardo O'Higgins Order of Merit in recognition of his "unwavering commitment to democracy and open societies."

 January 2014: Ranked Number 1 by LCH Investments